Daksh-Aggarwal/Daksh-Aggarwal/README.md

 ###

-<p align="left" style="font-family: 'Merriweather', serif;>I’m a freshman studying Computer Science and Engineering with a passion for Mathematics and Programming.
+<p align="left" style="font-family: 'Merriweather', serif";>I’m a freshman studying Computer Science and Engineering with a passion for Mathematics and Programming.
 I’m currently exploring C and have a solid foundation in Python and AI fundamentals.
 I’m eager to dive deeper into AI/ML and committed to making a positive impact through my projects and community involvement.</p>

 ###